maplibre/swiftui-dsl/README.md

     .cameraModifierDisabled(self.route != nil)
 }
 ```
-We choose this approach so MapLibreSwiftUI is not depdending on maplibre-navigation as most users don't need it.

 ## Developer Quick Start

+This project is a standard Swift package.
+The only special thing you might need besides Xcode is [`swiftformat`](https://github.com/nicklockwood/SwiftFormat).
-This project uses [`swiftformat`](https://github.com/nicklockwood/SwiftFormat) to automatically handle basic swift formatting
+We use it to automatically handle basic formatting and to linting
-as well as to lint and ensure conformance in PRs.
+so the code has a standard style.

 Check out the swiftformat [Install Guide](https://github.com/nicklockwood/SwiftFormat?tab=readme-ov-file#how-do-i-install-it)
 to add swiftformat to your machine.
 Once installed, you can autoformat code using the command:

 ```sh
 swiftformat .
 ```

 Swiftformat can occasionally poorly resolve a formatting issue (e.g. when you've already line-broken a large comment).
 Issues like this are typically easy to manually correct.

 ## Structure